Ipul787/03-belajar-components/README.md

 ![Screenshot](assets/01.png)

-There were some error at the beginning, such as not displaying the profile, however we can fix the error by editing the next.config.mjs file to include the image.
+There were some error at the beginning, such as not displaying the profile, however we can fix the error by editing the next.config.mjs file to include the image domain.

 Error code: